Prediction strategies without loss: Main algorithm

 is a potential function, which serves as a repository for guarding our loss.
-The condition that $\Phi_t$ is a potential function is that the change of $\Phi_t$ must lower bound the gain.
-If we let $\Phi_t=G(x_t)$, where
+In particular, we will choose $g(x)$ so that the change of $\Phi_t$ lower bounds the payoff of the algorithm.
+If we let $\Phi_t=G(x_t)$ (assuming for sake of clarity that $x_t>0$), where

 we have